Baka-Git/heimdall_ids/README.md

 sudo python3 main.py -d all -l 120
 ```
 ## SSH Module
-- Module for comunication with Mikrotik Router
+- Module for communication with Mikrotik Router
 - paramiko library is used in this Module
-- Module enables shuting down ports where attacker is, and enable to connect host to the interface on the Router
+- Module enables shutting down ports where attacker is, and enable to connect host to the interface on the Router
 - Required parameter to enable SSH module is set some interfaces as SAFE (Interfaces cannot be shut down)
 - Module can be used only if Detection Module or ARP Scan is used too
 ```